What are the benefits of EVs?

-Small tourism businesses (such as motels, wineries and restaurants) will be eligible for the Tourist EV Infrastructure grant.
+Small regional tourism businesses (such as motels, wineries and restaurants) will be eligible for the Electric Charging Infrastructure Grant.

-The NSW government intends to open funding rounds for Tourist EV Infrastructure Grants in early 2022.
+The NSW government intends to open funding rounds for grants in early 2022.
 More information about the application process will be made available closer to the time.

 The RUC will commence from either 1 July 2027 or when EVs make up 30 per cent of all new vehicle sales (whichever occurs first).

-EVs that are eligible for a duty exemption will be subject to a RUC, once it commences.
-If duty was paid at the time an EV was bought, it will not be subject to the RUC.
-All EVs bought after the RUC commences will be exempt from duty and subject to the RUC.
+EVs that receive a duty exemption will be subject to the RUC after it commences.
+An EV will not be subject to the RUC if it does not receive a duty exemption.
+Additionally, all EVs bought after the RUC commences will be exempt from duty and subject to the RUC.

 Why is the NSW Government introducing a RUC?

-NSW drivers currently contribute to the cost of road maintenance and construction through a combination of the fuel excise charge, stamp duty and registration costs.
-As EV uptake continues to grow and fuel excise declines, we need to establish a fair and sustainable system to ensure we have ongoing funds to support the maintenance and delivery of our road network.
+Fuel excise currently contributes to the funding of roads.
+As EV uptake continues to grow and fuel excise declines, we need to establish a fair and sustainable road user system to ensure we have ongoing funds to support the maintenance and delivery of our road network.

-Currently, the average petrol and diesel vehicle owner pays approximately $613 a year in fuel excise.
-Under NSW’s proposed RUC, EV drivers will pay on average $315 annually, $297 less than an equivalent petrol and diesel vehicle.
+Currently, the average petrol and diesel vehicle owner pays approximately $622 a year in fuel excise.
+Under NSW’s proposed RUC, EV drivers will pay on average $315 annually.